Mechazo11/Optimal_One_Stage_Spur_Gear_Design_Using_Genetic_Algorithm/README.md

 ## INTRODUCTION:
 Optimal Design of Compact One-Stage Spur Gear Reducer using Genetic Algorithm.
-Code was written as part of a class project for ME 4244: Machine Design II taught by Dr. Md.
-Wahah in Spring 2023 in Louisiana State University.
+Code was written as part of a class project for ME 4244: Machine Design II taught by Dr. WaHAB in Spring 2023 in Louisiana State University.

 Written in MATLAB.
 Tested in MATLAB 2022a.
 For easier debugging and future upgrades, I have split important functions into their own .m files